ioccc-src/winner/2004/arachnid/README.md

 ```

 There is an alt version for rogue players, vi(m) users and Dvorak typist (i.e.
-those who need `hljk` for moving left, right, down and up.
+those who need `hljk` for moving left, right, down and up).
 See [alternate
 code](#alternate-code) below.